Inference of the cosmic rest-frame from supernovae Ia: The supernova sample

-To estimate the peculiar velocities of SNe with $z_{hel} < 0.1$, included in the inference of $z_{CMB}$ by \citet{Steinhardt2020}, we used a tool published in conjunction with \citet{Carrick2015}.
-This tool expects the cosmological parameters $H_0$ and $\Omega _M$ as well as for each supernova $z_{CMB}$, $RA$ and $Dec$.
-For $RA$ and $Dec$ we directly use the values given by \citet{Steinhardt2020}. $z_{CMB}$ is calculated from the heliocentric values given by \citet{Steinhardt2020} according to \eqref{eq: redshift}, without $v_e$, using the solar velocity we got from our first analysis.
+To estimate the peculiar velocities of SNe with $z_\mathrm{hel} < 0.1$, included in the inference of $z_\mathrm{CMB}$ by \citet{Steinhardt2020}, we used a tool published in conjunction with \citet{Carrick2015}.
+This tool requires the cosmological parameters $H_0$ and $\Omega _M$ as well as for each supernova $z_\mathrm{CMB}$, $RA$ and $Dec$ as input parameters.
+For $RA$ and $Dec$ we directly use the values given by \citet{Steinhardt2020}. $z_\mathrm{CMB}$ is calculated from the heliocentric values given by \citet{Steinhardt2020} according to \eqref{eq: redshift}, without $v_e$, using the solar velocity we got from our first analysis.

 When assuming a velocity of $v_o/c = 0.00123$ (\citet{PlanckI}), we recover the values of $\Bar{z}$ given by \citet{Steinhardt2020} for $z>0.1$ within a numerical uncertainty of about $10^{-6}$.
 For smaller redshifts the difference to the catalogued $\Bar{z}$ is significantly larger, both when taking peculiar velocities into account (as described above) and when omitting them.